NordicHPC/sonar/README.md

 `rolledup` (optional, default "0"): The number of additional processes with the same `job` and `cmd` that have been rolled into this one in response to the `--rollup` switch.
 That is, if the value is `1`, the record represents the sum of the data for two processes.
+If a record represents part of a rolled-up job then this field must be present.

 ### Version 0.6.0 file format (and earlier)